wix/ricos/docs/docs/ricos/migrations/migrating-from-rich-content.md

 #### RCE: Mobile/Static toolbar handling

-By default, the mobile toolbar is rendered internally if the `isMobile` prop is truthy.
+By default, the mobile toolbar is rendered internally if the `isMobile` prop is set to `true`.
 If `textToolbarType` is 'static', the static text toolbar is rendered internally.
 Both mobile and and static toolbars are rendered above the RCE, unless `toolbarContainerElement` prop is passed.

 #### Modals and Fullscreen

 ##### RCV

-Expand for image and gallery is handled internally by default.
-If `onExpand` config supply for image and gallery plugins will override this behavior.
+Expand for images and galleries is handled internally by default.
+If `onExpand` config is provided, the image and gallery plugins will override this behavior.

 ##### RCE